Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Training a

 \section{Training a \modelname}

-Training a \modelname requires to learn the parameters $\bm{\omega}$ of CNN $f$ for informative feature maps, the nodes' prototypes $\bm{P}$ for routing and the leaves' class distribution logits $\bm{c}$ for the final prediction.
+Training a \modelname requires to learn the parameters $\bm{\omega}$ of CNN $f$ for informative feature maps, the nodes' prototypes $\bm{P}$ for routing and the leaves' class distribution logits $\bm{c}$ for prediction.
 The number of prototypes to be learned, \ie $|\bm{P}|$, depends on the tree size.
-A binary tree structure is initialized by defining a maximum height $h$, which creates $2^{h}$ leaves and $2^{h} - 1$ internal nodes (\ie $2^{h} - 1$ trainable prototypes).
+A binary tree structure is initialized by defining a maximum height $h$, which creates $2^{h}$ leaves and $2^{h} - 1$ prototypes.
 Thus, the computational complexity of learning $\bm{P}$ is growing exponentially with $h$.

-During training, prototypes in $\bm{P}$ are trainable vectors.
+We require a pre-trained CNN $f$ (\eg on ImageNet or training it on a specific prediction task first).
+During training, prototypes in $\bm{P}$ are trainable tensors.
 Parameters $\bm{\omega}$ and $\bm{P}$ are simultaneously learned with back-propagation by minimizing the cross-entropy loss between the predicted class probability distribution $\bm{\hat{y}}$ and ground-truth $\bm{y}$.
 The learned prototypes should be near a latent patch of a training image such that they can be visualized as an image patch to represent a prototypical part (cf. Sec.~\ref{sec:interpretability}).

 \textbf{Learning leaves' distributions.} In a classical decision tree, a leaf label is learned from the samples ending up in that leaf.
 Since we use a \emph{soft} tree, learning the leaves' distributions is a global learning problem.
 Although it is possible to learn $\bm{c}$ with back-propagation together with $\bm{\omega}$ and $\bm{P}$, we found that this gives inferior classification results.
 We hypothesize that including $\bm{c}$ in the loss term leads to an overly complex optimization problem.
 Kontschieder \etal~\cite{Kontschieder_2015_ICCV} noted that solely optimizing leaf parameters is a convex optimization problem and proposed a derivative-free strategy.
 Translating their approach to our methodology gives the following update scheme for $\bm{c}_\ell$ for all $\ell \in \mathcal{L}$: